stan-dev/example-models/README.md

 ## Example-Models

-This repository holds the following suites of examples:
+This repository holds the following suites of example models:
-- BUGS Examples (volumes 1--3)
+- BUGS Models (volumes 1--3)
 - ARM Models